gumaerc-testorg/20.109-spring-2010/content/pages/labs/20-109-s10-ta-notes-for-module-3.md

 ### Note to Instructors Interested in Implementing this Lab

 Several changes are being piloted in the summer of 2010 to make the lab more technically robust.
-Please contact {{% resource_link "4d31b27d-7664-4a83-be25-49dbdf52a7cd" "Agi Stachowiak" %}} for details.
+Please contact [Agi Stachowiak](http://openwetware.org/wiki/User:AgiStachowiak) for details.

 *   Improve ELISA signal
     *   completed